Emika Franka Panda Robot

 station

-runros2 launch franka_fer_moveit_config moveit.launch.py use_rviz:=false robot_ip:=panda0.robot
+runros2 launch franka_fer_moveit_config real.launch.py use_rviz:=false robot_ip:=panda0.robot

 to start the controllers and moveit - On laptop run

-ros2 launch franka_fer_moveit_config rviz.launch.py robot_ip:=panda0.robot
+ros2 launch franka_fer_moveit_config moveit_rviz.launch.py robot_ip:=panda0.robot

 to launchrviz